Shopping

 How we chose the best walking shoes

-To choose the best walking shoes we spent a good deal of time researching and reading reviews from experts as well as consumers.
-I’m also a pretty active person who lives in a major city so most things I do involves walking.
-My second career (aside from journalism) entails significant periods of standing and long days that often include a lot of walking.
-I’ve worn the majority of the shoe picks included here personally and found them comfortable and supportive for my complaining knees and occasional foot pain.
+I’m an active person who lives in a major city without a car so most anything I do involves walking (or cycling).
+My second career as a pattern maker entails significant periods of standing and long days that often include a lot of walking.
+I’ve worn the majority of the picks included here and found them comfortable and supportive for my complaining knees and occasional foot pain.

 Frequently asked questions (FAQs)